openstack-k8s-operators/ci-framework/docs/source/usage/01_usage.md

 - `cifmw_nfs_target`: (String) The Ansible inventory group where the nfs server is deployed.
 Defaults to `computes`.
 Only has an effect if `cifmw_edpm_deploy_nfs` is set to `true`.
 - `cifmw_nfs_network`: (String) The network the deployed nfs server will be accessible from.
 Defaults to `storage`.
 Only has an effect if `cifmw_edpm_deploy_nfs` is set to `true`.
 - `cifmw_nfs_shares`: (List) List of the shares that will be setup in the nfs server.
 Only has an effect if `cifmw_edpm_deploy_nfs` is set to `true`.
+- `cifmw_fips_enabled`: (Bool) Specifies whether FIPS should be enabled in the deployment.
+Note that not all deployment methods support this functionality.
+Defaults to `false`.

 ```{admonition} Words of caution
 :class: danger